NVIDIA-Merlin/NVTabular/examples/inference_triton/README.md

 - serialize and save a workflow to load later to transform new dataset
 - train a TF MLP model and save it in the `/models` directory.

-The following notebook shows `movielens_deployment_example` how to send request to Triton IS
+The following notebook shows `movielens_deployment` how to send request to Triton IS
 - to transform new data with NVTabular
 - to generate prediction results for new dataset.